sigstore/docs/content/en/cosign/git_support.md

 You might notice that in the verification part we used `gitlab://` instead of `<some provider>` because initially this feature is only available to GitLab.
 GitHub does not support it to fetch the secret variables.

-You can also export the public key and verify against that file:
+You can also export the public key and verify it against that file:

 ```shell
 $ cosign public-key --key gitlab://<owner>/<project> > gitlab.pub